Source Las Vegas Sun

 The troopers, whose names were not released, were hit by a white Chevrolet HHR, which fled the scene, Clarkson said.

 One trooper was declared dead at the scene, and the other was transported to University Medical Center, where he later died, Clarkson said.
-He said both were husbands with children.
+Both were husbands with children, he said.

 "Being a public servant and serving this community, being a first responder in this valley is something that we all enjoy," Clark County Undersheriff Andrew Walsh said at a news briefing.
 "And right now during this very tragic time, the Nevada State Police is going to need that love and support from the community more than ever."